When Larry Wilmore's abruptly canceled Nightly Show ended this past Thursday,

 Here’s a lightly edited version of what I wrote to read at her memorial service.

 I’m plodding through some kind of marshland canal in a Colonial Era village at dusk.
 Muddy and wet, I stop in a cabin to warm up, strip my clothes off, and grab some new ones that had been left there to dry by the fire.
-Then, after stealing into the night once more, I enter another house by the back door with hopes of making it out the front unseen — only to discover a youthful fortysomething David Bowie, in appropriate period dress and with his sandy blond hair rakishly tousled, cooking over a stove.
+After stealing into the night once more, I enter another house by the back door with hopes of making it out the front unseen — only to discover a youthful fortysomething David Bowie, in appropriate period dress and with his sandy blond hair rakishly tousled, cooking over a stove.

 “Are you leaving us, then?” he asks.